ariehlev/clasification-dog-breed-cnn/README.md

 - saved_models: folder that serves as as placeholder to save the models we create
 - haarcascades: contains an xml file of the haarcascade model
 - extract_bottleneck_features.py: python script used to extract the bottleneck features

+# Libraries
+The libraries used were: keras, numpy, glob, random, cv2, matplotlib, tqdm, PIL, and IPython

+# Summary of Analysis and Conclusions
+Overall, the model was able to identify the dog breed with an 80% accuracy given an image of a dog.
+Further, the model performed very well in identifying what is a dog, what is a human, and what's not any of them.
+Which was a crucial part of the project.

+# Acknowledgements
+I would like to thank the Udacity team for putting up this project and for all their support during my Data Science Nanodegree course